DarrenLe20/DarrenLe20/README.md

 ### Hi there 👋

 💬 My name is Quoc Anh Le (or Darren Le).
-I am currently pursuing my Bachelor's Degree in Computer Science and Economics, with a concentration in Policy, at New York University.
+I am currently pursuing my Bachelor's Degree in Computer Science and Economics, with a concentration in Policy, at New York University (NYU).

 🌱 I was first exposed to Programming and Computer Science in 2020 with Python, when I fell in love with the subject and decided to dedicate myself to a career in Development.
-Since then, I have become more proficient at various languages, including Python, Java, and C. I am also self-taught in Web Development, specializing in Front-End Development with Javascript and ReactJS.
+Since then, I have become more proficient in various languages, including **Python**, **Java**, and **C**.
+I am also currently self-taught in Web Development, specializing in **Front-End Development** with **Javascript** and **ReactJS**.

-📫 If you have any professional inquiries, please don't hesitate to reach me at my email: qal207@nyu.edu, or my number: (917)-325-2806.
+📫 If you have any professional inquiries, please don't hesitate to reach me at my email: **qal207@nyu.edu**, or my number: (**917)-325-2806**.